-Read-State: Read-State messages are used by the controller to collect various information from from the switch, such as current configuration, statistics and capabilities.
+Read-State: Read-State messages are used by the controller to collect various information from the switch, such as current configuration, statistics and capabilities.
+Most Read-State requests and replies are implemented using multipart message sequences (see 7.3.5).